 At HAI Group, we specialize in commercial insurance, particularly property and liability insurance, with a unique focus on serving the public and affordable housing industry.
 Property insurance protects your business assets, including buildings, business personal property like computer equipment, and financial losses such as rental income in case of property damage, like a fire.

 In the unfortunate event that you or your employees cause harm to a member of the public or damage someone else's property, your business is liable for the damages.
 That's where liability insurance, or casualty insurance, covers these incidents.

-Now that you know what we're insuring, it’s time to understand the three elements of an insurance policy contract.
+Now that you understand what we're insuring, let's delve into the three key elements of an insurance policy contract.

 What is property insurance?